KuroNeko87/zomboid-Scripting/README.md

 ## Features

 - **Syntax Highlighting**
-  - Supports all keywords, tags, and parameters for `.pz` scripting.
+  - Supports all keywords, tags, and parameters for `.txt` scripting.
   - Keywords, tags, and other script elements are color-coded for better readability.

 - **Error Checking**